iver99/fssme/savedsearch-chef/cookbook-emcs-savedsearch-comparator/README.md

-Cookbook
+cookbook
 ===================
-This cookbook deploys an create a DB user, creates data-source in WLS & deploys an ear in wuch WLS
+This cookbook deploys the savedsearch comparator application to WLS

 Requirements
 ------------